 We currently intend to retain future earnings, if any, to finance expansion of our business, acquisitions, repay our debt, and do not expect to declare or pay any dividends in the near future.
 Agreements governing our existing indebtedness place certain restrictions on our ability and the ability of our restricted subsidiaries to pay dividends.
 Consequently, the only opportunity to achieve a return on the investment in us will be to sell the common shares at a price greater than paid.
-In addition, we may amend the agreements governing our existing indebtedness or enter into new debt arrangements that also prohibit or restrict our ability to pay dividends.
+In addition, we may amend the agreements governing our existing indebtedness or enter into new debt arrangements that also prohibit or restrict our ability to pay dividends on our common shares or even further restrict our ability to pay dividends.